Say No to Bait and Switch

 "I would like to think that some Republicans - it only takes four in the Senate - might stand up for democracy and preserving the American system...."

-I said as much in my previous blog post, the most common response to which has been: who might they be?
+This corresponds with my previous blog post, the most common response to which has been: who might they be?

 One possible group of four Republicans would be those not running for re-election who could register and caucus as independent for the remainder of 2026, namely Senators Tillis, Ernst, McConnell, and Lummis, all of whom have been attacked by the president to one degree or another.
 They could be joined by four Democrats not running, namely Senators Smith, Durbin, Shaheen, and Peters, to form an independent caucus to vote as a group on questions of checks and balances.
 (Noted: Senators King and Sanders are already independent.)